Judslat/P2VPFLASH/README.md

 v11 is for windows users

-IF YOU ARE A WIN7 USER PLEASE USE THAT VERSION AS THE STANDALONE VERSION WONT WORK WITH WIN7
+IF YOU ARE A WIN7 USER PLEASE USE THAT VERSION AS THE V11 VERSION WONT WORK WITH WIN7

 This is the Phantom 2 Vision Plus Flashing tool this is designed only for the above quad and no others